New content was added to the bond order calculator page discussed at

-This tool computes bond orders of diatomic species having up to 20 electrons, without using Molecular Orbital Theory!
+This bond order tool calculates bond orders of diatomic species with up to 20 electrons, without using Molecular Orbital Theory!
 It is available at

 We developed the tool inspired in Dr. Arijit Das set of innovative and time economic formulae for chemical education.
 His methodologies are suitable for computer-based learning (CBL) activities or for writing computer programs for solving chemistry problems.

-Unlike with other bond order calculators, to use ours you don’t need to write Lewis structures, and electron configurations, or count electrons, bonds, orbitals, and atoms.
+Unlike with other bond order calculator tools, to use ours you don’t need to write Lewis structures, and electron configurations, or count electrons, bonds, orbitals, and atoms.
 Just enter a chemical formula and the tool will do the rest for you.

 In my opinion, students who know how to write programs for solving chemistry problems have an edge when taking quantitative courses like analytical chemistry, instrumental analysis, chemometrics, computational chemistry, and similar courses.
-I think they might be better prepared for multidisciplinary research work than those who cannot code.
+I think they are better prepared for multidisciplinary research work than those who cannot code.

 Developing this tool was really gratifying as the work inspired us to derive an algorithm for predicting number of unpaired electrons and magnetic properties of single atoms, diatomic species, and their ions.
 Hopefully, this algorithm will be available early next year in the form of a new chemistry calculator.